pedz/SC2_Hotkeys/README.md

 about
 was all within the bindings in Campaign mode.

+While creating the negative-* files, I discovered that if you restore the defaults for the globals while in Campaign or Verses mode, it appears to blow away all of you alternative keys for many of the other hotkeys.

 ## Files

 empty.SC2Hotkeys - I thought the first thing to do was to find all